ropensci/roweb3/content/blog/2025-04-15-champions-project-wrapup/index.md

   doi: "10.59350/268cb-p0021"
 ---

-As we make the presentation of our third cohort of the [rOpenSci Champions Program](/champions/),our second cohort has now completed the second phase of the program by developing their project and carrying out outreach activities.
-In this article, we share each Champion's project, their achievements and their outreach activities.
+As we welcome the third cohort of the [rOpenSci Champions Program](/champions/), our second cohort has now completed the second phase of the program.
+In this article, we share each Champion's project, their achievements, and their outreach activities.

 ## Champions' Projects